 Growth and customer experience

 Airbnb positions itself as an e-hospitality brand aimed at improving the customer experience.
-According to Gustaf Alströmer, a growth product manager at Airbnb, the philosophy of the company is to have users tell the story.
+According to Gustaf Alströmer, a former growth product manager at Airbnb, the philosophy of the company is to have users tell the story.

-This is why they launched neighborhoods, included local recommendations and host guides, and even bought Localmind – a startup that knows how to get the right answers about places directly from the people that live there.
+This is why Airbnb launched neighborhoods, included local recommendations and host guides, and even bought Localmind – a startup that knows how to get the right answers about places directly from the people that live there.